Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 16.26.14 UTC
+- WIB: Jumat, 3 Oktober 2025 17.28.17 UTC
-- WITA: Jumat, 3 Oktober 2025 17.26.14 UTC
+- WITA: Jumat, 3 Oktober 2025 18.28.17 UTC
-- WIT: Jumat, 3 Oktober 2025 18.26.14 UTC
+- WIT: Jumat, 3 Oktober 2025 19.28.17 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: nature
+Kategori: inspirational